remotemobprogramming/remotemobprogramming.github.io/typist.md

 Move your hands away from mouse and keyboard.
 Meditate to the blinking of your cursor.
 Cherish this moment.
-Fight the urge to "help" the *rest of the team* by joining in the discussion, or even worse, doing stuff proactively.
+Fight the urge to talk to the *rest of the team* by joining in the discussion.
+If it helps, just mute yourself.
-If you really want to join the discussion, trigger a handover to the next typist.
+But if you really want to join the discussion, trigger a handover to the next typist.

 ### Be patient.
 You might become impatient when there are no (clear) commands.